fern-pier/pier-openapi/README.md

 # Pier API OpenAPI spec

-This repository contains the [OpenAPI spec](/openapi.yml) for <https://pier.mintlify.app/introduction>.
+This repository syncs the [OpenAPI spec](/openapi.yml) to [Stoplight](https://fern-api.stoplight.io/docs/pier/99817551bfa79-create-an-application).

 ## What is OpenAPI?